-6) It respects your family’s one-of-a-kind nature.
+6) Collaborative divorces respect your family’s one-of-a-kind nature.

 Your family is not like other families.
 When you divorce, your family’s unique culture doesn’t simply disappear—it just needs to be reworked to reflect your new situation.
 Collaborative divorce puts excellent decision-making tools in your hands, allowing you to take your family’s individual needs into account.

 If you like the idea of collaborative divorce, but you’re not sure it’s right for you, consult an experienced attorney.
-When you visit the law firm of Freed Marcroft, we will explain the differences between the different approached to divorce — mediation, collaborative divorce, and litigation — and help you make the best decisions for your particular needs.
+When you visit the law firm of Freed Marcroft, we will explain the differences between the different approaches to divorce — mediation, collaborative divorce, and litigation — and help you make the best decisions for your particular needs.
 Please give us a call to begin the discussion.